jasonchandler3245643/StatsProjectTwo/Part 1/Using Java APIs/README.md

 3. The Excels: folder with all 6 excel files

 ## Graph Examples
-Each has a graph with Guissan salt and Normal salt \
+Each has a graph with Guissan salt and then Normal salt \
 1. f(x) = 10x

  ![Linear Guissan](https://github.com/user-attachments/assets/d8298e9a-0692-4650-8d47-344dc11f0291)